sogis/simi/mp/kp/K6_GRETL_Endpoint.md

 ### Deliverables

+A github repo with the endpoint code for:
+* entities
+* database create and update scripts for the entities
+* endpoint
+* integration tests (with code to initialize with test data for each test case)
+* The generic user interface is not part of this work package.
+If helpful for development, a simple generic user interface can be created.

-A github repo with a readme.md stating how to:
+and a readme.md stating how to:
 * Start the server (start the cuba-platform)
+* Invoke the endpoint with curl (or similar)
 * Start the integration tests

 The code must be "open source".